JefkoStudio/conversation/README.md

      start([Start]) --continue--> collection[Collect Info]
      collection --validate/submit--> END([End])
    ```

+- Only `stadium` nodes without incoming connections will be used as starting points.

 2. Ensure each step has a `module` property for handling the step
    `step[|module:./step.mjs|]`